 My personal life includes a husband, three young adult children, and two dogs in the immediate vicinity; six siblings and their families further away, and a mother-in-law.
 Therefore my experience with family dynamics is rich and informative.
-When I'm not doing laundry, I enjoy reading, cooking, and playing the piano.
+When I'm not doing laundry, I enjoy cooking, playing the piano, and reading.

 We are active members of First Presbyterian Church.
 If your spiritual life is important to you, then it is important to me and can be incorporated as a resource in your therapy.